Mustang Line Locks ExplainedLast Updated August 4, 2019 | Chris Cervenka

-In the most basic way of explaining it, a line lock works by locking the front brakes while allowing the rear wheels to spin freely.
+The basic explanation is that a line lock works by locking the front brakes while allowing the rear wheels to spin freely.
 By locking the front brakes you can safely do a burnout in your Mustang while keeping it in one spot.
-This is great for warming up the tires in the burnout box before headed down the drag strip.
+This is great for warming up the tires in the burnout box before heading down the drag strip.

 On the new 2015+ Mustang GTs, the same ideology applies, except with the factory Anti-Lock Brake System (ABS).
 Since ABS has been used in vehicles, it has the ability to fully lock any of the wheels at any time in order to manage braking in skidding conditions.
 This is nothing new.
-However, you can use the ABS module through a computer controlled program, Track Apps, to lock just the front wheels for a burnout or brakestand.
-This was a genius move on Ford’s part because it didn’t require any additional hardware to be installed, just proper programing.
-(And the lawyers to approve it)
+However, you can use the ABS module through a computer controlled program, Track Apps, to lock just the front wheels for a burnout or brake stand.
+This was a genius move on Ford’s part because it didn’t require any additional hardware to be installed, just proper programming and enough lawyers to okay it.

 First off, make sure you aren’t on a public road.
 We all know that burnouts are for track use only, hence the warning when you enter the Track Apps screen in the center screen of your gauge cluster.
 Once you’re in Track Apps, work your way over to the Line Lock Function and you will see a bar with two arrows on either side.